poenneby/practical-clojure/README.md

 ## The application

-Let's say we've been asked to build a REST API that exposes information related to French monuments.
+Let's imagine we've been asked to build a REST API that exposes information related to French monuments.

 This is going to involve working with large amounts of data so we reach for Clojure which is data oriented by nature.

-A sample of the data can be found in the `data` directory.
+A sample file with monument data can be found in the `data` directory.

 ## Generate a project

-We like to do things test first so let's generate a project using the midje template - we call the application `monumental`.
+We like to do things test first so let's generate a project using the midje template - call the application `monumental`.

 `> lein new midje monumental`